awsdocs/amazon-guardduty-user-guide/doc_source/get-ip-set.md

 The current status of the IPSet\.
 Valid values : INACTIVE \| ACTIVATING \| ACTIVE \| DEACTIVATING \| ERROR \| DELETE\_PENDING \| DELETED
 Type: String

+**tags**
+The tags associated with the IPSet resource\.
+A tag consists of a key and a value that you define\.
+Type: String to string map

 ## Errors<a name="get-ip-set-errors"></a>